Composipy for strength analysis of a laminate¶

 Because the Tsai-Wu index is below 1 for all plies, the laminate is still undamaged.

-We can discover in what load the first ply will fail based on the Tsai-Wu failure criterion by using the FPF
+We can discover in what load the first ply will fail based on the Tsai-Wu failure criterion by using the FPF parameter.

 [34]: